OneEyeDoll/greenlight-js/docs/index.rst

 * A growing project, currently mantained
 * A framework that is meant to simplify your life
 * Scalability and efficiency
-* A template system based
+* A template system based on Twig, named Twing

 Examples
 ------